 “Skunk Cabbage in bloom early because no frost in ground.
 Snow gone from exposed areas, much still remains in lower garden.
 Removed hay covering from plants in upper garden, very moldy.
 Planted 10 Liatris spicata and 6 Baptisia tinctoria from Robbins Blue Ridge Nursery".

 The hay had been placed on the plantings in the upper Garden to protect them from freeze-thaw cycles.
 Martha and her successor Ken Avery frequently did this when they were able to work late into the fall season.

 By the 16th she could drive her car to the top of the hill parking area.
-The next day was the firs warm sunny day of Spring and new signs were delivered for the Garden entrance.
+The next day was the first warm sunny day of Spring and new signs were delivered for the Garden entrance.
 The second warm day did not happen until the 26th when Hepaticas and Snow Trilliums were in bloom, and also Harbringer of Spring, which she had planted in 1947.

 A large number of plants new to the Garden were introduced in the Spring.
 "Native" refers to a plant found in the wild in Minnesota, at settlement time.
 "Introduced" means the plant is found here but originally imported from somewhere else.
 "Not native" means the plant has not been found in the wild in Minnesota but is native to elsewhere in North America.
 As this is the year she completed a plant census we do no know if these were planted before or after the census, instead, we note whether the plant is extant today, otherwise the species disappeared over the years and if non-native, was not replanted.
 Updated scientific names are given in [ ].

 The only bird note of Spring was that the first Hummingbirds arrived on May 14.